Disease/Disorder

 Epidemiology including risk factors and primary prevention

-OA is the leading cause of musculoskeletal debility in the world and 11th highest contributor to global disability.4 Approximately 19-28% of Americans over the age of 45 have knee OA.5 Prevalence of knee OA peaks around the age of 50, with an average of 30 years of disease burden.4,6 Since the mid-20th century, prevalence of knee OA has doubled, even when controlling for age and BMI.7
+OA is the leading cause of musculoskeletal debility in the world, and approximately 19-28% of Americans over the age of 45 have knee OA.3 Since the mid-20th century, the prevalence of knee OA has doubled, even when controlling for age and BMI.4

 Multiple local and systemic risk factors have been identified.
-Advanced age is the risk factor most associated with OA, with incidence rates increasing significantly over the age of 50.8 Obesity is another strong risk factor linked to knee OA, associated with significant rates of incidence and progression.9,10 Other risk factors include female sex, hormonal status, osteoporosis, ethnicity, genetic predisposition, dietary intake, muscle weakness, altered biomechanics, joint laxity/deformity, occupational factors, certain competitive sports, and previous trauma.11
+Advanced age is the risk factor most associated with OA, with incidence rates increasing significantly over the age of 50.5 Obesity is another strong risk factor linked to knee OA, associated with significant rates of incidence and progression.
+Other risk factors include female sex, hormonal status, osteoporosis, ethnicity, genetic predisposition, dietary intake, muscle weakness, altered biomechanics, joint laxity/deformity, occupational factors, certain competitive sports, and previous trauma.6

-The evidence for effective primary prevention of knee OA is somewhat limited; however, risk may be reduced through weight loss, regular exercise, prevention and management of osteoporosis.6,12,13,14
+The evidence for effective primary prevention of knee OA is somewhat limited; however, risk may be reduced through weight loss, regular exercise, prevention, and management of osteoporosis.7

 Patho-anatomy/physiology

 Initiation and progression of knee OA is a consequence of one or more factors including loss of cartilage matrix, alteration of the extracellular matrix, and chondrocyte injury.
 The disease may also involve focal macroscopic chondral or subchondral injury.
 Cartilage edema may develop secondary to increased chondrocyte activity in response to such injury.
 Over time and with repetitive injury, disruption of matrix equilibrium leads to a catabolic shift; the cartilage thus begins to lose structural integrity, resulting in progressive surface fibrillations and erosions.
 Resultant breakdown products stimulate synovial inflammation, immune cell activity, and high levels of proinflammatory cytokines as the disease progresses.
-The role of inflammation in symptom and disease progression in knee OA is unclear, but evidence indicates these factors exacerbate cartilage erosion.16 Inflammatory factors such as interleukins, tumor necrosis factor, and prostaglandin E2 have been linked to further matrix-degrading enzyme reproduction, oxidation of molecules, and decreased matrix synthesis.
-These factors may also play a significant role in pain produced by nociceptors located throughout the joint capsule.17
+The role of inflammation in symptom and disease progression in knee OA is unclear, but evidence indicates these factors exacerbate cartilage erosion.9 Inflammatory factors such as interleukins, tumor necrosis factor, and prostaglandin E2 have been linked to further matrix-degrading enzyme reproduction, oxidation of molecules, and decreased matrix synthesis.9

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)